local-projects/ofxApp/readme.md

 #ofxApp

 What is ofxApp?
 Its the basic skeleton for an interactive installation made in OpenFrameworks.
-It tries to simplify your life by offering some basic functionality without much required on your side.
+It tries to simplify your life by offering some basic functionality trying to minimize the effort required on your side.

 ##Features
 A quick summary of the features offered by ofxApp: